Involuntary Jailbreak: On Self-Prompting Attacks: Methodology

 \section{Methodology}

-Existing jailbreak attacks~\cite{llm-attack-logit2, involuntary, llm-attack-black2} require a predefined target, such as \textit{bomb building}.
+Existing jailbreak attacks~\citep{llm-attack-logit2, involuntary, llm-attack-black2} require a predefined target, such as \textit{bomb building}.
 In contrast, our involuntary jailbreak is untargeted in nature, aiming to induce a broad and possibly comprehensive range of unsafe content.
-This represents a fundamental shift in objective: rather than eliciting a specific unsafe response to a predefined prompt, we instead prompt the LLM to autonomously generate both unsafe questions and their corresponding responses.
+This represents a fundamental shift in objective: rather than eliciting a specific unsafe response to a predefined prompt, we instead prompt the LLM to autonomously generate both unsafe questions and their corresponding responses (\ie self-prompting).
 As a result, the prompt used in our evaluation effectively functions as a \emph{meta-prompt}.

-Our prompt design follows a two-step process.
-In the first step, we introduce several \textbf{language operators}, which are composed of a mixture of formal and natural language elements.
+Our prompt design follows a two-stage process, as shown in Fig.~\ref{fig:pipeline}.
+In the first stage, we introduce several \textbf{language operators}, which are composed of a mixture of formal and natural language elements.
 The inclusion of formal language is intended to reduce the difficulty and ambiguity required to follow the instructions.
-In the second step, we prompt the model to generate \textbf{mixed examples} containing both unsafe and benign (safe) questions, along with their corresponding responses.
-The intuition behind this step is based on the assumption that advanced LLMs are capable of distinguishing between safe and unsafe questions, yet still generate unsafe responses when prompted with unsafe questions.
+In the second stage, we prompt the model to self-ask both harmful and benign questions, along with their corresponding responses obtained through language operators.